Daily readings

 Saturday, July 25, 2026

 Saint James, Apostle.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint James, Apostle